Remember the Titans: Plot

-Just before the state semi-finals, Yoast is told by the chairman of the school board that they have arranged for the Titans to lose so that Boone will be dismissed and Yoast reinstated as head coach.
-During the game, the referees make several biased calls against the Titans.
-Upon seeing the chairman and other board members in the audience looking on with satisfaction, Yoast marches onto the field to warn the head referee that if the game is not officiated fairly, he will expose the scandal to the press.
-After this, the Titans shut out their opponents and advance to the state championship, but Yoast is told by the infuriated chairman that his actions in saving Boone's job have resulted in the loss of his Hall of Fame nomination, though the team supports him regardless.
+Just before the state semi-finals, Yoast is told by the Hall of Fame's executive director that they have arranged for the Titans to lose so that Boone will be dismissed and Yoast reinstated as head coach.
+During the game, the officials make several biased calls against the Titans.
+Upon seeing the Hall's director and T. C. Williams' athletic director in the stands looking on with satisfaction, Yoast marches onto the field to warn the referee that if the game is not officiated fairly, he will expose the scandal to the press.
+After this, Yoast encourages the defense to play aggressively and Boone to run up the score on offense.
+The Titans win in a blowout and advance to the state championship, but Yoast is told by the infuriated director that his actions have cost him the support of the Hall's voters, though the team supports him regardless.

 That night, while celebrating the victory, Gerry is severely injured in a car accident and is paralyzed from the waist down.
-Despite the loss of the All-American linebacker, the Titans mount a comeback in the fourth quarter of the state championship and win the title.
+Despite the loss of the All-American linebacker, the Titans enter halftime of the state championship game trailing by only seven points.
+In the locker room, Boone, Campbell, and Yoast give impassioned speeches that inspire the Titans to mount a fourth quarter comeback.
+The Titans score a touchdown on the game's final play to win the state title and complete an undefeated season.

-Ten years later, after he has won the gold medal in shot put in the Paralympic Games, Gerry dies in another car crash caused by a drunk driver.
+After winning a gold medal in shot put in the Paralympic Games, Gerry dies in another car crash caused by a drunk driver on March 20, 1981.
 It is his funeral that the former football coaches and players were attending in the opening scene.
 Julius, whom Gerry's mother formerly disliked, is now holding her hand as he leads the team in a mournful rendition of "Na Na Hey Hey Kiss Him Goodbye".

 In the epilogue, descriptions show the players' and coaches' activities after the events in 1971.
 Coach Boone coached the Titans for five more seasons before retirement, while Coach Yoast assisted Boone for four more years, retiring from coaching in 1990; the two coaches became good friends.
 After Gerry's death, the gymnasium at T.C.
 Williams High was renamed after him.
-Julius would work for the city of Alexandria and remain friends with Gerry until his death.
+Julius worked for the city of Alexandria and remain friends with Gerry until his death.

 Production

 Filming

-Filming locations for the motion picture included the campus of Dallas, Georgia at Paulding County High School, where the home games were filmed.
+Filming locations for the motion picture included the campus of Paulding County High School, where the home games were filmed.
 Berry College in Rome, Georgia, Etowah High School in Woodstock, and in Atlanta, Georgia including Henry Grady High School and Druid Hills High School which both filled in for T.C.
 Williams High School.
 Practice scenes were filmed at Clarkston High School in Clarkston, Georgia.
 Additionally, some of the championship game scenes were filmed at the Sprayberry High School football stadium in East Marietta, Georgia.